bressler95tops/bookdebug/_sources/Open-Science-101/README.md

 # Open Science 101 Curriculum

 > Please Note: This version of OS101 is a reference copy and is not a substitute for taking the course.
-If you are interested in taking the full course, [please visit our website](https://nasa.github.io/Transform-to-Open-Science/take-os101/) for more information!
+If you would like to receive credit for the course, [please visit our website](https://nasa.github.io/Transform-to-Open-Science/take-os101/) for more information!

 ## Curriculum Overview